What is an Indemnity Policy and Do I Need One?

 Search indemnity cover

-If waiting for a local authority search is going to significantly delay everything, a local search indemnity policy might be appropriate.
+If waiting for a local authority search will significantly delay everything, a local search indemnity policy might be appropriate.
 This policy covers the risk that something negatively affecting the property’s value would otherwise have been revealed in the search results.

 Planning permissions and building regulations cover

-Work has been carried out on the property, but the relevant approval and compliance records cannot be located.
-This type of indemnity policy protects you against the local authority taking legal action for breach of planning permission rules or building regulations.
+This covers situations where work has been carried out on the property, but the relevant approval and compliance records cannot be located.
+This type of indemnity policy protects you against legal action by the local authority for a breach of planning permission or building regulations.

 Absence of easement cover